adunis/globe-seekers-vault/locations/Globeseekers I/Grumshar.md

 Their actions, however, had unforeseen consequences.
 The heart, corrupted by death energy, reacted violently to the Ironforged's attempts to manipulate it.
 This triggered a cataclysmic event known as the Shattering.
 This event is not mentioned in the sources and is a purely imaginative interpretation of possible events that led to the decline of the Ironforged.

 The heart shattered into countless fragments, each carrying a shard of the fallen titan's corrupted power.
 These fragments spread across Grumshar, twisting the land and corrupting the Ironforged's own metalwork.
-Their once-proud cities crumbled, their weapons turned brittle, and their armor became heavy and cumbersome.
+Their once-proud [[Cities]] crumbled, their weapons turned brittle, and their armor became heavy and cumbersome.

 Worse still, the shattered heart's energy poisoned the minds of many Ironforged, driving them to madness and savagery.
 The once-ordered society descended into chaos, clans turning on each other in a brutal struggle for survival.